syardumi/aws-code-generation-redemption/README.md

 - `code_domain` (string): division in which this code can be used
 - `code_hash` (string): unique id for this code
 - `expire_timestamp` (number): the unix timestamp for when this code expires
+- \+ any other metadata you wish to store

 _Response:_